oasdflkjo/poeitems/README.md

 _I just needed a simple way to search for items in PoE2 and this is the best solution I could come up with._

+_Use dark reader or make a PR introducing dark mode :)_

 A web-based item database for Path of Exile 2, featuring:
 - Searchable item database